bennyb0y/burrito-rater/docs/CLOUDFLARE_MIGRATION.md

 ## Development Workflow

-### Frontend-Only Development
+### Frontend Development

-For most development tasks, you only need to run the Next.js development server:
+For frontend development, you only need to run the Next.js development server:

 ```bash
 npm run dev